Data-Driven Influence Functions for Optimization-Based Causal Inference: Related Work

 \section{Related Work}

-In this section, we discuss the most closely related directions but do not attempt to provide a survey or overview of influence functions/semiparametric statistics; see \citet{bickel1993efficient,tsiatis2006semiparametric,fisher2021visually,kennedy2022semiparametric} for a broader overview or the appendix for more detailed discussions.
-In \Cref{apx-relwork-numdiff}, for additional context, we also include additional work on numerical derivatives in optimization and statistical machine learning more broadly.
+We discuss the most closely related directions but do not provide a survey or overview of influence functions or semiparametric statistics.
+See \citet{bickel1993efficient,tsiatis2006semiparametric,fisher2021visually,kennedy2022semiparametric} for a broader overview and further details.
+See \Cref{apx-relwork-numdiff} for additional discussion on numerical derivatives in optimization and machine learning.

-\paragraph{Numerical approximation of Gateaux derivatives.} Recent pedagogical reviews \citep{fisher2021visually,hines2022demystifying,kennedy2022semiparametric} emphasize the Gateaux derivative and its use as a heuristic tool for deriving influence functions.
-While our initial characterization can be viewed as a finite-difference approach to the former, we also consider more complicated optimization functionals, with a focus on how dual variables characterize the Gateaux derivatives therein. \cite{carone2018toward} derive high-level sufficient conditions for approximation error via general results for finite-difference approximations.
-Relative to those general sufficient conditions, we focus on specific improvements in approximation error in different functionals.
-For the specific case of the mean potential outcome/average treatment effect, \citet{frangakis2015deductive} use additional structural knowledge.
-Namely, they interchange integration and differentiation via analytical insight to obtain functional evaluations in terms of the \textit{conditional expectation}.
-For more complex functionals, making these determinations is similar to analytically deriving the influence function, i.e. less ``computerized".
-In general, it may be difficult to deduce the form of the nuisance functions without using knowledge of the estimand or working with graphical structure or algorithms.
+\paragraph{Numerical approximation of Gateaux derivatives.} \cite{carone2018toward} derive high-level sufficient conditions for approximation error via general results for finite-difference approximations.
+Relative to those general sufficient conditions, we focus on specific improvements in approximation error for various functionals.
+For the specific case of the mean potential outcome/average treatment effect, \citet{frangakis2015deductive} exploit additional structural knowledge.
+In particular, they interchange integration and differentiation as a result of an analytical insight and obtain functional evaluations in terms of the \textit{conditional expectation}.
+For more complex functionals, making these determinations is similar to analytically deriving the influence function; i.e., it is less ``automatic."
+In general, it may be difficult to deduce the form of the nuisance functions without using knowledge of the estimand or working with specific graphical or algorithmic structure.
 The approach in Appendix B of \cite{bravo2020two} considers the specific case of debiasing moment conditions with respect to first stages but also implicitly leverages this change in order of integration.
+Recent pedagogical reviews \citep{fisher2021visually,hines2022demystifying,kennedy2022semiparametric} emphasize the Gateaux derivative and its use for deriving influence functions.
+While our point of departure is a finite-difference approach to the former, we also consider more complicated optimization functionals.